zimmertr/Kubernetes-Manifests/Unifi_Controller/README.md

     9) After a few moments, your devices will appear in the Controller.
 Click Adopt and configure away.
         - If your devices get stuck in an Adopting -> Disconnected loop make sure that your `Controller Hostname/IP` is configured correctly in the settings.
 This should automatically be set by the `system.properties` injection, however.
 You can test this by SSHing into the device and trying to resolve the Unifi Controller LB IP/DNS.

+**TODO:**

+    1) Set up liveness/readiness probes against status api endpoint.
+    2) Monitor resource utilization and configure limits and requests.
+    3) Test to see if password allows for special characters correctly.

 **Problems:**

     1) Scaling this up to more than one pod causes issues.
 Load Balancing the controller does not appear to be supported.
         - https://community.ubnt.com/t5/UniFi-Feature-Requests/Unifi-Controller-Redundancy/idi-p/680341
         - Currently trying to decentralize the MongoDB instance to resolve this.
+        - Installing a proper certificate may remediate the issue.
     2) Unfortunately I have not gotten Device Discovery to work yet.
 It could be my network.

 **Deletion:**